Jesse D. Bright: U.S. Senate

 Bright was elected as a Democrat to the United States Senate in 1844, and was reelected in 1850 and 1856, serving from 1845 to 1862.
 He was chairman of the Committee on Enrolled Bills from 1845 to 1847, of the Committee on Public Buildings from 1845 to 1847, of the Committee on Revolutionary Claims from 1847 to 1849, of the Committee on Roads and Canals from 1849 to 1855 and of the Committee on Public Buildings and Grounds from 1857 to 1861.
 He was also President pro tempore of the Senate from 1854 to 1856, 1856 to 1857, and in 1860.
 As such, he was first in the presidential line of succession in the first two terms due to the death of Vice President William R. King in April 1853.

 In the Senate, Bright was not known as a great orator but was very able in committee work.
 One enemy of his was Illinois Senator Stephen A. Douglas after he voted against keeping Bright in the Senate.
 He was, however, a very close friend and confidant of William Hayden English, a U.S. Representative from Indiana.
 In 1857, President James Buchanan offered him the post of Secretary of State, but he declined.

 In the beginning of 1862, the Senate of the 37th Congress, which was composed of twenty-nine Republicans and ten Democrats, voted to expel him for acknowledging Jefferson Davis as President of the Confederate States and for facilitating the sale of arms to the Confederacy.
 The issue was brought up when Minnesota Senator Morton S. Wilkinson introduced the Senate to a letter dated March 1, 1861, written to Davis and signed by Bright, involving firearm trades.
 The letter was found on a captured gun trader crossing the Confederate border during the First Battle of Bull Run.

-He was the fourteenth senator expelled from Congress during the Civil War and was (as of 2023) the last senator ever to be expelled.
+He was the fourteenth senator expelled from Congress during the Civil War and remains the latest senator to be expelled.
 Soon after his expulsion from the Senate, Union authorities confiscated his property in Port Fulton, Indiana, which became Jefferson General Hospital, the third-largest hospital during the Civil War.
 He was an unsuccessful candidate in filling the vacancy caused by his own expulsion in 1863.
 Bright's longtime intra-party rival, Envoy to Prussia and War Democrat Joseph A. Wright, succeeded him in the Senate.